Elders/Cronus/src/Elders.Cronus/Cronus.rn.md

+#### 4.0.2 - 19.02.2018
+* Fixes handler subscription to not register duplicate handlers

 #### 4.0.1 - 16.02.2018
 * Configures the version request timeout to one hour
 * The version hash for the projection index is now constant.
 Probably this will change in future when we want to rebuild the index in a separate storage